More COVID-19 vaccines coming to Taiwan as cases spike

 Taiwan has said it expects to get more than 1 million AstraZeneca shots via COVAX.

+Biden announced he will send doses of the Pfizer Inc PFE.N/BioNTech SE, Moderna and Johnson & Johnson vaccines, on top of 60 million AstraZeneca doses he had already planned to give to other countries.

+The White House has not said which countries will receive the shots and the U.S. State Department did not respond when asked what specific assistance was being offered to Taiwan, which counts Washington as its most important security ally.

-Health authorities last week stopped giving shots to people who are not on priority lists that include the elderly and medical staff.
-Taiwan only has AstraZeneca vaccines.
+Taiwan only has AstraZeneca vaccines and last week health authorities stopped giving shots to people who are not on priority lists that include the elderly and medical staff.

 AstraZeneca said that through the COVAX facility it was committed to broad and equitable access to the vaccine, including to supply Taiwan.